-If ‘The Vegetarian’ is not a wake up call to the reader about the realities of everyday life and the life of women in it, then nothing will I’m afraid.
+If The Vegetarian is not a wake-up call to the reader about the realities of everyday life and the life of women in it, then nothing will, I’m afraid.

-I read ‘The Vegetarian’ in less than a days’ time and I think I will keep on returning to it again and again whenever I too feel sometimes like either ‘closing’ my solar plexus to the materialistic world or even when I have to ‘wake up’ and start afresh my struggle in this thing we all call ‘life and living’.
+I read The Vegetarian in less than a day, and I think I will keep on returning to it again and again whenever I feel like either ‘closing’ my solar plexus to the materialistic world or even when I have to ‘wake up’ and start my struggle in what we call ‘life and living afresh’.

-Yeong-hye in the book at one point asks us this powerful question, “Why is it such a bad thing to die?”
+Yeong-hye, in the book, at one point asks us this powerful question, “Why is it such a bad thing to die?”

-In a culture and a world where being a female is as good as being dead then really – what’s so bad about dying?
+In a culture and a world where being a female is as good as being dead, then really – what’s so bad about dying?

-But no, we’ve got to stay alive as In-hye says.
+But no, we’ve got to stay alive, as In-hye says.

-That is the message of ‘The Vegetarian’ – to get up.
+That is the message of The Vegetarian – to get up.

-I loved this book and I’m sure you will too.
+I loved this book, and I’m sure you will too.

-It is a book for the deviant in all of us so though the feminist theme is a strong point here in ‘The Vegetarian’ I would recommend this book to anyone, especially those who are wanting to change the system.
-This is fuel for the anger already burning in you, but presented in the form of surrealist literature that only Han Kang can deliver.
+It is a book for the deviant in all of us, so though the feminist theme is a strong point here in The Vegetarian, I would recommend this book to anyone, especially those who want to change the system.
+This is fuel for the anger already burning in you but presented in the form of surrealist literature that only Han Kang can deliver.